-POLICY ON NIGHTCLUBS, DANCES, CONCERTS AND PAGEANTS
+POLICY ON NIGHTCLUBS, CONCERTS AND OTHER EVENTS

 - 1. No MC student is allowed to attend a night club for any public function.
 If a private function e.g. a wedding or a quince años, is held at a nightclub, the student may attend provided he/she has written parental permission and is accompanied by an adult. - 2.
 No MC student is allowed to be a contestant in a beauty pageant. - 3.
 No MC student is allowed to attend any public concert or dance where alcoholic beverages are sold. - 4.
 Dances, concerts, and talent shows which are organized and sponsored by MC may be attended by the student.
-The administration reserves the right to approve which concerts they may attend.
+The administration reserves the right to approve which concerts they may attend. - 5.
+No MC student is allowed to participate in Carnival or parades where they will be scantily attired.